BYRIO/krita-webdoc-zh/user_manual/vector_graphics.rst

 Vector graphics on the other hand use mathematics to describe a shape.
 Because it uses a formula, vector graphics can be resized to any size.

 On one hand, this makes vector graphics great for logos and banners.
-On the other hand, raster graphics are much easier to edit, so vectors tend to the be the domain of deliberate design, using a lot of precision.
+On the other hand, raster graphics are much easier to edit, so vectors tend to be the domain of deliberate design, using a lot of precision.

 Tools for making shapes
 -----------------------